Terms and definitions for the speculation and vacancy tax

 See untaxed worldwide earner for a detailed definition of unreported income.

-An untaxed worldwide earner, also known as a member of a satellite family, is an individual whose unreported (in Canada) income is greater than their reported (in Canada) total income.
+An untaxed worldwide earner is an individual whose unreported income in Canada is greater than their reported total income in Canada.
 An individual’s income is combined with their spouse’s income for the purposes of this calculation.

 The reported and unreported income used are from the year before the speculation and vacancy tax year.